Master of Arts in Professional Counseling

 Student must have completed the 8 required personal counseling sessions.

-Student must have completed the 12 hours of undergraduate prerequisite courses.
+Student must have completed the 12 hours of undergraduate requisite courses.

 Student must have a current GPA of 3.0 or above.